 PIMS is still available and Ron will continue to provide limited support.

 Yes.
-UPC will provide you with the source code so you can maintain and update it yourself.
+UPC can provide you with the source code so you can maintain and update it yourself.
 Ron will also continue to provide limited support for those who already have it.

 Who is the point of contact for eProsecutor questions and issues?